Ergus/matrix-client-server-local/Readme.md

 The Matrix class includes a trait to enforce that only numeric 64 bits types can be used.

-The class include 4 transposition algorithms that work out of place generating a new transposed matrix.
+The class include 5 transposition algorithms that work generating a transposed matrix with different methods.

 1. **transpose_small_rectangle**: The dummy transposition algorithm
    iterating rows and columns.
 The Server uses it for small matrices.

 2. **transpose_big**: Block based transposition algorithm sequentially.
    This version uses a temporal small squared matrix to perform inplace transposition.
 This version is at least ~3x faster than the previous one because reads and writes the memory in cache friendly order.
 But also because the unfriendly transpose operations are executed in small blocks that fit in cache lines.

 3. **transpose_parallel_static**: Derived form previous version, but adds multi-threading.
 The total number of blocks/thread is precomputed assigned from the beginning.